 - 1.1 This Masterplan has been prepared in conjunction with Dumfries and Galloway Council's Planning Service in order to assist in achieving the successful, sustainable development of the whole site in accordance with planning policy and guidance.
-Nothing in this Masterplan can or should be taken to indicate the Council's support or otherwise for any future planning application or any other matter where the Council is acting in any statutory capacity. - 1.2 This Masterplan sets out the overall development concept, the main planning and design principles on which development of the site will be based and the approach to be adopted for a wide range of key components to ensure a successful development. - 1.3 The site will be developed in phases over a period of at least 10 20 years so the aim of this Masterplan is to help deliver a high quality of development and ensure the development, as a whole, accords with local and national policy and that development of no part of the allocated housing sites are prejudiced or restricted. - 1.4 The Masterplan provides a structured approach and the context within which future planning applications for the individual phases will be developed, and against which they will be assessed, as well as setting out how the design and consultation process has progressed to date and how it is likely to evolve.
-The Masterplan has been adopted by the Council as supplementary guidance which means it is part of the development plan for the purposes of assessing planning applications. - 1.5 The Masterplan specifically provides a framework for the development of this site in relation to the following: - Roads layout; - Open space and landscaping strategy; - Affordable housing provision; - Density and housing distribution / phasing;
+It was initially adopted in December 2014 and updated following the adoption of the Local Development Plan 2 in September 2019.
+Nothing in this Masterplan can or should be taken to indicate the Council's support or otherwise for any future planning application or any other matter where the Council is acting in any statutory capacity.

+- 1.2 This Masterplan sets out the overall development concept, the main planning and design principles on which development of the site will be based and the approach to be adopted for a wide range of key components to ensure a successful development.

+- 1.3 The site will be developed in phases over a period of at least 10 20 years so the aim of this Masterplan is to help deliver a high quality of development and ensure the development, as a whole, accords with local and national policy and that development of no part of the allocated housing sites are prejudiced or restricted.

+- 1.4 The Masterplan provides a structured approach and the context within which future planning applications for the individual phases will be developed, and against which they will be assessed, as well as setting out how the design and consultation process has progressed to date and how it is likely to evolve.
+Once the Masterplan has been adopted by the Council it becomes part of the development plan for the purposes of assessing planning applications.

+- 1.5 The Masterplan specifically provides a framework for the development of this site in relation to the following:

+- Roads layout

+- Open space and landscaping strategy and provision

+- Affordable housing provision

+- Density and housing distribution / phasing

-- Drainage and SuDS scheme;
+- Drainage and SuDs scheme

-- Design approach;
+- Design approach

-- Integration with existing development;
+- Integration with existing development

-- Developer contributions.
+- Developer contributions